 ADM Addiction Help Line Initiative

-In January 2017, CAAS opened an Addiction Help Line whose purpose is to connect citizens with substance and gambling treatment assessments.
+In January 2017, Community Action opened an Addiction Help Line whose purpose is to connect citizens with substance and gambling treatment assessments.
 The funding was provided by the local ADM Board and the goal of the Help Line was to reduce the appointment wait time and increase access to treatment services.
 Previously, citizens that desired a substance abuse or gambling assessment had to wait about 42-52 days for the first appointment.
-Since the implementation of the Help Line, the average wait time is about 9.1 days.
+Since the implementation of the Help Line, the average wait time is about 3 to 5 days.
 Citizens from the community call into the Help Line and calls are triaged by licensed case managers that then connect to treatment providers via 3 way calling.
-The appointment if scheduled and the Help Line staff record the appointment date and follow up at a later date to collect the outcomes of the appointment.
+The appointment is scheduled and the Help Line staff record the appointment date and follow up at a later date to collect the outcomes of the appointment.

 Pathways HUB Community Action partners with Care Coordination Agencies (CCAs) which employees Community Health Workers (CHWs) to work with families, identify risk factors, provide evidence-based interventions and track outcomes using pathways.
 Community Health Workers (CHWs) are trusted, knowledgeable frontline health personnel who typically come from the communities they serve and are certified and thorough the Ohio Board of Nursing.
 CHWs usually share ethnicity, language, socioeconomic status, and life experiences with the community members they serve.